Naved Arif: Sussex County Cricket Club

 In February 2011, Sussex announced that they had signed Arif for the 2011 season, ironically on the same day as they signed New Zealander Lou Vincent, who would also later be banned for match fixing.
 They stated that he would qualify to play as a non-overseas player due to his Danish-born wife.
 Mark Robinson, the Sussex coach, said that, "Naved is a late developer, and with his background in Pakistan he's had to do it the tough way."
 He added, "His record out there on unhelpful wickets is outstanding and he's got the potential to change games".
 Naved Arif made his debut for Sussex in the County Championship match against Lancashire at Liverpool.
 Arif managed only 1 wicket in the match as Lancashire beat Sussex comfortably.
 He achieved cult hero status in his home debut at Hove.
 Once again, Sussex were facing almost certain defeat against Lancashire when Arif put on 90 runs with Monty Panesar for the 10th wicket to save the match.
 He also achieved his highest score in first-class cricket as he converted his first ever half century into an unbeaten century.
 Despite having the fourth best first-class average for Sussex in 2011, Naved Arif only played four matches.
 He took 15 wickets at 25.86.
 He made more of an impact in the List A campaign where he played twelve matches and took 9 wickets at 45.77 regularly bowling in tandem with fellow left handed fast bowler, Chris Liddle.
 In November 2011, Sussex announced that Naved Arif had signed a new one-year contract with Sussex.
 Naved stated, "I want to say thank you to Sussex for keeping faith in me.
 I know I have so much more to give the team in 2012 and I aim to establish myself as a regular".
 Cricket manager, Mark Robinson said, "I’m delighted that Naveed has agreed to come back for another year.
 Despite his age, he is still in many ways inexperienced.
 He is still learning and has got lots more to give."

 Corruption charge and life ban

 In May 2015, he was charged by the ECB after spot-fixing allegations relating to Sussex's Clydesdale Bank 40 match against Kent in August 2011.
 He pleaded guilty to the charges a month later, and was handed a life ban from all international and domestic cricket.

 Personal life

-Arif is married to a Danish citizen and therefore qualified to play for Sussex as non-overseas player.
+Arif is married to a Danish citizen and therefore qualified to play for Sussex as a non-overseas player.